 The extract of annual return in Form MGT-9 as required under Section 92(3) of theCompanies Act 2013 and Rule 12 of the Companies (Management and Administration) Rules2014 is appended as an Annexure B to this Annual Report and also available on the websiteof the Company at http://www.solvayindia.in/

 The Company has not provided any loans Guarantees or made investments under Section186 of the Companies Act 2013

 All RPT are placed before the Audit Committee for its review and approval.
-Prioromnibus approval of the Audit Committee is obtained for transactions which are ofrepetitive nature.
-Pursuant to the provisions of the Listing Regulations 2015 as well asthe Rule 6A of the Companies (Meetings of Board and its Power) Rules 2014 Audit Committeeat its meeting held on 10th February 2016 had granted omnibus approval for theproposed RTP to be entered into during the year under review.
-Since there are no materialRTP and also all thetransactions with related parties are at arms' length and are inordinary course of business no transactions need to be reported in Form AOC-2.
+Prioromnibus approval of the Audit Committee is obtained for transactions which are of ananticipated and of repetitive nature.
+Since there are no material RPT and also all thetransactions with related parties are at arm's length and in the ordinary course ofbusiness no transactions are required to be reported in Form AOC-2.
 Note No. 37 in thenotes to financial statements provides the details of all the related party transactions.